santtuniskanen/unusual-database-program/README.md

 # unusual-database-program
-a key-value store accessed over UDP.
+A key-value store accessed over UDP.

+## Insert
+A request is an *insert* if it contains an equals sign.